-There is a variety of criticisms against GDP as an indicator to measure economic and social well-being and its shortcomings have been debated for decades.
-Numerous initiatives to assess well-being other than through GDP have seen the light of day in recent years: notable examples are the OECD Better Life Index, the Happy Planet Index or the Gallup-Healthways Well-Being Index2.
+There is a variety of criticisms against GDP as an indicator to measure economic and social well-being.
+Its shortcomings have been debated for decades.
+Numerous initiatives to assess well-being other than through GDP have appeared in recent years.
+Notable examples are the OECD Better Life Index, the Happy Planet Index or the Gallup-Healthways Well-Being Index2.
 There is a debate about the need for a great transformation process, encompassing all kinds of economic activities from production to consumption, trade and services including the financial sector.
-As the global financial system has supported and invested in the "brown economy", remarkable resistance against such a transformation is expected.
-Nonetheless, it is all the more important to implement a successful transformation towards a Green Economy and realizing all the potential synergies.
+As the global financial system has supported and invested in the 'brown economy'3, remarkable resistance against such a transformation is expected.
+Nonetheless, it is all the more important to implement a successful transformation towards a Green Economy and to realize all the potential synergies.

-The concept of a Green Economy needs to be based on a holistic approach: it is essentially about greening the entire economy, not about fostering a particular "green" sector.
-This will not be feasible through technological and social innovations alone, but also "[...] includes a re-allocation of capital and investment between sectors, a change in the demand for certain goods and services, and, accordingly, a change in prices and thus the profitability of existing investments."
-(UBA Germany 2015a).
+The concept of a Green Economy needs to be based on a holistic approach.
+It is essentially about greening the entire economy, not about fostering a particular 'green' sector.
+This will not be achievable through technological and social innovations alone, but also '[...] includes a re-allocation of capital and investment between sectors, a change in the demand for certain goods and services, and, accordingly, a change in prices and thus the profitability of existing investments' (UBA Germany 2015a).

-The concept of Green Economy also raises controversial questions3 regarding the role of market mechanisms and public regulations of the economy, the balance between technological innovation and changing consumption patterns, the economic valuation of natural resources, the trade-off between economic growth and environmental protection, and the way of producing energy from renewable sources (centralised or decentralised).
+The concept of Green Economy also raises controversial questions4 regarding the role of market mechanisms and public regulation of the economy, the balance between technological innovation and changing consumption patterns, the economic valuation of natural resources, the trade-off between economic growth and environmental protection, and ways of producing energy from renewable sources (centralised or decentralised).

-The full version of the Report on the State of the Alps, of which the present document is a summary, introduces the relevance of Green Economy in terms of the Alpine Convention, the general economic situation of the Alpine region and the main players in the Alpine region.
+The full version of the Report on the State of the Alps, summarised in this document, describes the relevance of Green Economy in terms of the Alpine Convention, the general economic situation and the main players in the Alpine area.